 Not a gory anime like other shows that are similar, but the main theme is brutal.
-And the biggest highlight is the psychological damage and games that plays out from the start.
+And the biggest highlight is the psychological damage and

 It’s the perfect example of what happens when people are forced to do what they have to, just to survive.
 Even if that means working against each other, instead of with each other to achieve the same goal.

 ReLife is about getting another chance at life.
 And having the opportunity to start over again.

 That’s the long and short of what this anime is all about.

 The main character: Kaizaki Arata is a NEET and is struggling in life financially.
 Plus he hates his job with a passion, morally.

 He meets a guy who’s able to give him a “magic” pill so he can relive and start his life again – 10 years younger (18-19 years old).
 So you can imagine the episodes focus a lot on life lessons, personal development and self-improvement.